Mathnerd314/stroscot/docs/Overloading.rst

    # test
    fib 5 = 5

-The implementation is similar to that used for checking equality of dependent types, i.e. it does some normalization but isn't omniscient.
-The optimizer decides which case is dead code and can be dropped.
+The implementation is similar to that used for checking equality of dependent types, i.e. it does a lot of normalization but isn't omniscient.
+The optimizer decides which case is dead code and will be dropped.

-Idea: predicate failure as a throwing operation, and have something like
+Internally, predicate failure is treated like any other error condition.
+All cases are run in parallel using the `lub operation <http://conal.net/blog/posts/merging-partial-values>`__ (or maybe its less powerful cousin `unamb`).
+The `lub` operation is implemented as a primitive that desugars in the middle of Core compilation, in a deterministic manner based on termination checking.
+I'm not sure how to handle continuations interacting with `lub`.

 ::

    call binds args = do
     fold lub DispatchError (map ($args) binds)

-where lub is from http://conal.net/blog/posts/merging-partial-values and http://conal.net/blog/posts/merging-partial-values, extended to work on continuations (and unamb is implemented in a deterministic manner using a termination checker instead of racing).

 Sequential matches
 ==================